arumes31/docker-openvpn-router/README.md

         network_mode: "service:openvpn"
         restart: unless-stopped
 networks:
-    external_net:
+    external_vlan:
         driver: macvlan
         driver_opts:
-            parent: eth1        # The adapter the LAN is connected to on the docker host
+            parent: eth1        # The adapter the VLAN is connected to on the docker host
         ipam:
             config:
                 - subnet: 192.168.1.1/24